Balloons Policy

 • prometheusExport: if set to True, balloons with their CPUs and assigned containers are readable through /metrics from the httpEndpoint.

-• reportPeriod: /metrics aggregation interval.
+• reportPeriod: /metrics aggregation interval for polled metrics.

 Example

 Example configuration that runs all pods in balloons of 1-4 CPUs.
-Instrumentation enables reading CPUs and containers in balloons from http://localhost:8891/metrics.
+Instrumentation enables reading CPUs and containers in balloons from http://$localhost_or_pod_IP:8891/metrics.

 apiVersion: config.nri/v1alpha1